liferay/liferay-docs/discover/portal/articles/03-collaboration/01-managing-documents-and-media/04-administering-liferay-sync.markdown

 $$$

-You can enable Sync for a site by selecting *Enable Sync Site* from its dropdown arrow.
+You can enable Sync for a site by selecting *Enable Sync Site* from its Actions button.
 To enable Sync for multiple sites, select their checkboxes and click the *Enable Sync Sites* link that appears above the table.

-Make sure that each site for which Sync is enabled has a Documents and Media portlet on at least one of its pages.
-If a site doesn't have the portlet on any of its pages and users click the *Open Website* link from their Sync menus, the error message *The requested resource was not found* appears.
+Make sure that each site for which Sync is enabled has a Documents and Media app on at least one of its pages.
+If a site doesn't have the app on any of its pages and users click the *Open Website* link from their Sync menus, the error message *The requested resource was not found* appears.

 The Sites tab also lets you set default file permissions for files uploaded from Sync clients.
 The process for setting permissions is nearly the same as for enabling or disabling Sync for sites.
-To set the default file permissions for a single site, click its drop-down arrow and select *Default File Permissions*.
+To set the default file permissions for a single site, click its Actions button and select *Default File Permissions*.
 This opens a window that lets you select the default file permissions for that site.
 Click *Choose* for the permissions you want to use.

 ![Figure 3: Click *Choose* to select the default file permissions for a site in Sync.](../../../images/sync-admin-03.png)